fssantos/social-indexes-on-map-api/README.md

 Important: the JWT token is not required but it's a good idea since we can track users logout once we have their token.

 `GET localhost/login/secret`

 Page just to test JWT token.
 If user has a token he will be able to see the return, otherwise he will see "Unauthorized".
+You can test it making a GET to /login, copying the token and replacing on this call as bellow:

 | Header | Description |
 | ------ | ------ |